Hunnytyagi1996/EMPLOYEE-PORTAL/README.md

 # EMPLOYEE-PORTAL-APP (CRUD Operation)

 In this employee portal app we are performing the CRUD(Create,Read,Update,Delete) operation with employee data.
 It is used for managing employee-related information and manipulating data.
+In this app i have used some angular concept like forms, ngModel for two two way data binding, DropDown and Typescript.

 UI Overview-